 Deciding where you are going to study is an important decision.
-You have to take many factors into account, such as the ranking of the university, degree program, the content of degree, and personal factors.
+You have to take many factors into accounts, such as the ranking of the university, degree program, the content of degree, and personal factors.
 Of course, money also plays a role: How much do you need to pay, and how cheap or expensive is living going to be?
 Well, you’re in luck!
 EDUopinions is going to tell you all about the 10 most affordable master’s in Human Resources.

 EDUopinions is a unique platform where you can read real, verified student reviews about universities from all over the world as well as get free information about them.

 |Programme||University||Location||Costs||Language||Cost of Living Index|

 |HR Management and Personal Development||Porto, Portugal||€1400 for short courses €6600 for long courses||Portuguese||–|

 |Human resource management (Msc)||Brunel Business School||London, UK||UK/EU students: £10,140

 International students: £16,200